AdirHalfon/CTF-Write-Ups/README.md

 Shoes                   80        Networks
 xor-with-xor            30        Misc          <CENSORED>
 Can You See It?
 40        Misc
-Fix Me If You Can       50        Misc
+Fix Me If You Can       50        Misc          <CENSORED>
 ```